ChronoSheets/ChronoSheets-CSharp-Client/docs/ReportsApi.md

 <a name="reportsgetrawdataadmin"></a>
 # **ReportsGetRawDataAdmin**
-> CSApiResponseForPaginatedListRawReportItem ReportsGetRawDataAdmin (DateTime? startDate, DateTime? endDate, string userIds, string sort, string order, int? skip, int? take, string xChronosheetsAuth)
+> CSApiResponseForPaginatedListRawReportItem ReportsGetRawDataAdmin (DateTime? startDate, DateTime? endDate, string xChronosheetsAuth, string userIds = null, string sort = null, string order = null, int? skip = null, int? take = null)

 Get Timesheets Raw Data.
 This data details each timesheet record.
 These are the organisation wide timesheet records, with data from potentially all employees.
 Requires the 'ReportAdmin' permission.